Gazelle79/Pricer/ReadMe.md

+# PRICER  :dollar: :pound: :euro:

 SUMMARY
 -------
 **Pricer is a small java application that reads stock price data from a file.** It calculates:

-* the cost of buying a specific number of shares at a specified price
+* the cost of buying shares at a specified price
-* the income from selling a specific number of shares at a specified price
+* the income from selling shares at a specified price

-That income, or expense, is printed only when the cost of buying (or income from selling) changes.
+That income - or expense - is printed only when the cost of buying or selling changes.
 No data is written to any files.

 **Pricer doesn't have a GUI.
 You run it from a command prompt.**